tlswg/super-jumbo-record-limit/draft-mattsson-tls-super-jumbo-record-limit.md

 --- abstract

-RFC 8449 defines a Record Size Limit Extension for TLS allowing endpoints to negotiate a record size limit smaller than the protocol-defined maximum record size, which is around 2<sup>14</sup> bytes.
-This document specifies a TLS flags extension to be used in combination with the Record Size Limit Extension allowing endpoints to use a record size limit larger than the protocol-defined maximum record size, but not more than about 2<sup>16</sup> bytes.
+RFC 8449 defines a record size limit Extension for TLS and DTLS allowing endpoints to negotiate a record size limit smaller than the protocol-defined maximum record size, which is around 2<sup>14</sup> bytes.
+This document specifies a TLS flags extension to be used in combination with the record size limit extension allowing endpoints to use a record size limit larger than the protocol-defined maximum record size, but not more than about 2<sup>16</sup> bytes.

 --- middle